anyars-encarta/math-magician/README.md

 ### Key Features <a name="key-features"></a>

-> - Display animated react logo
+> - Perform simple and complex mathematical calculations

 <p align="right">(<a href="#readme-top">back to top</a>)</p>